maxbai15/Bai-Max-Portfolio/engineering/DailyJournal.md

 8/28:
-laser cut and assemble personal box to hold my materials:
+Laser cut and assembled a personal box to hold my materials.

 ## Pen Turning Project

 **Timeline:**

 9/1:
-started wood pen project by choosing wood and cutting
+Started the wood pen project by selecting the wood and cutting it using the wood-cutting machine.

 9/3:
-Finish cutting wood and glue wood pieces together
+Finished cutting the wood and glued the pieces together.

 9/4:
-cut hole through wooden peieces and glue metal shaft inside the hole
+Drilled a hole through the wooden pieces and glued the metal shaft inside.

 9/5:
-start turning the pen, but one of the wood pices broke in the proccess.
-As a result, I had to restart one of the pieces of wood and pick a new one.
+Began turning the pen, but one of the wooden pieces broke during the process.
+I planned to remake that piece the next day.

 9/8:
-cut the new piece of wood and glued the pieces of wood together.
+Cut a new piece of wood and glued the pieces together again.

 9/9:
-put metal shaft inside hole and try to login to github
+Inserted the metal shaft into the hole and attempted to log in to GitHub.

 9/10:
-turned the new piece of wood and sanded both pieces of wood
+Turned the new wooden piece and sanded both sections of the pen.

 9/12:
-Finish the pen by assembling all the pieces together with the pen press tool.
+Completed the pen by assembling all the pieces together.

 **Pen Pressing:**
 ![screenshot](IMG_2269.jpg)

 **Final Product of Pen:**
 ![screenshot](IMG_2357.jpg)

+## Github

+**Timeline:**

+9/15:
+Started the GitHub video tutorial.
+Logged into GitHub Desktop, created a new repository, and learned how to create files, commit changes, and push updates locally and to the cloud.

+9/16:
+Reviewed the GitHub tutorial and learned how to perform a pull request.
+Also learned how to share repositories with collaborators.

 ## Owl Soldering Project